Last Updated on June 25, 2023 by Matt

-If you know how to park your electric scooter safely, properly, and legally, you can save yourself a lot of trouble.
+If you know how and where to park your electric scooter safely, properly, and legally, you can save yourself a lot of trouble.

 Let’s see how to park your scooter right.